November 2022 at The Collective in Lafayette, Colorado

 Music composed by Christian Alexander Cruz Lineros

-Filmmaker: Ana Baer
+Cinematography by Ana Baer

 In WECreate Spaces: Morelia the artists explore the urban landscapes of Morelia, Mexico, a city that exemplifies the dichotomy found in colonial places featuring the eclectic richness of their architecture and the dilapidated parts of the town.
 Tuning into the environment through improvisation, the dancers, camera-person and musician create a collaborative knowledge that illuminates their multi-layered sensibility of understanding the world through the body.
 Generating affective spaces, highlighting the artist’s relations to environment, artist to artist and artist to locals.
 The serendipitous encounters with the passers-by add a flavour that transforms the usual into extraordinary, portraying the tonality, mood and atmosphere of this joyful and vibrant place.